Lizzie Borden: Early life

+Midlife

+Borden's father became a director of several textile mills and owned considerable commercial property.
+He was also president of the Union Savings Bank and a director of the Durfee Safe Deposit and Trust Co.
+At the time of his murder, his estate was valued at $300,000 (equivalent to $11 million in 2026).

-Despite his wealth, Borden was known for his frugality; the Borden residence lacked indoor plumbing even though it was a common feature for the wealthy at that time.
-The house stood in an affluent area, but the wealthiest residents of Fall River generally lived in the more fashionable neighborhood called The Hill, which was farther from the industrial areas of the city.
+Despite his wealth, Borden was known for his frugality; the Borden residence still lacked indoor plumbing, even though it was common for the wealthy by then.
+The house stood in an affluent area, but immigrants were moving in and the wealthiest residents of Fall River generally lived in the more fashionable neighborhood called The Highlands, which was farther from the industrial areas of the city.

 Lizzie and her sister Emma had a relatively religious upbringing and attended Central Congregational Church.
 As a young woman, Lizzie was very involved in church activities, including teaching Sunday school to children of recent immigrants.
-She was involved in religious organizations such as the Christian Endeavor Society, for which she served as secretary-treasurer, and contemporary social movements such as the Woman's Christian Temperance Union.
+She was also involved in such religious organizations as the Christian Endeavor Society, for which she served as secretary-treasurer, and contemporary social movements such as the Woman's Christian Temperance Union.
 She was also a member of the Ladies' Fruit and Flower Mission.

-Andrew Borden married Abby Durfee Gray (1828–1892) three years after the death of Lizzie's mother.
-Lizzie later stated that she called her stepmother "Mrs. Borden" and demurred on whether they had a cordial relationship; she believed that Abby had married her father for his wealth.
-Bridget Sullivan was the Bordens' 25 year-old live-in maid who had emigrated from Ireland, and she testified that Lizzie and Emma rarely ate meals with their parents.
-In May 1892, Andrew killed multiple pigeons in his barn with a hatchet, believing that they carried infections and diseases.
-Lizzie had recently built a roost for the pigeons, and it has been commonly recounted that she was upset over his killing them, though the veracity of this has been disputed.
+Andrew Borden had married Abby Durfee Gray (1828–1892) three years after the death of Lizzie's mother, when his youngest daughter was six.
+Lizzie later said she called her stepmother "Mrs. Borden" and said she was unsure whether they had a cordial relationship.
+She long believed that Abby had married her father for his wealth.

+By 1890, the Bordens had a live-in maid, Bridget Sullivan, a 25-year-old who had emigrated from Ireland.
+She testified at the 1893 trial that the adult sisters Lizzie and Emma rarely ate meals with their father and stepmother.

+In May 1892, Andrew killed pigeons in his barn with a hatchet, believing that they carried infections and diseases.
+Lizzie had recently built a roost for the pigeons, and it has been commonly recounted that she was upset about him killing the birds, although the veracity of this has been disputed.
 (Note: Sarah Miller states in her 2016 book The Borden Murders: Lizzie Borden and the Trial of the Century that the account of Lizzie being profoundly upset over the deaths of the pigeons is unfounded and has become part of the myth surrounding her.)
 A family argument in July 1892 prompted both sisters to take extended vacations in New Bedford.
 They returned to Fall River a week before the murders, and Lizzie chose to stay in a local rooming house for four days before returning to the Borden residence.